tttor/ctrl-foundation/method/actor-critic/a3c_mnih_2016.md

       the relevant preceding states and actions.
   * One way of propagating rewards faster is by using **n-step returns**
     * a single reward r directly affecting the values of n preceding state action pairs.

+ ## comment
+ * promising way to use multi-threading
+ * now struggle from implementation!